Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

 Public Employees

-Injuries caused by teachers, city inspectors, or state employees while performing their job duties
+Injuries caused by teachers, city inspectors, or state employees while performing their job duties.

-The One-Year Lawsuit Deadline Against the Government
+The One Year Lawsuit Deadline Against the Government

 Are There Any Exceptions?